oktayaa/oktayaa.github.io/_posts/2020-03-28-containerception.md

 This is a good time to mention when one should use lxc vs docker.
 The `grafana` instance in lxc actually also includes `influxdb` and `telegraf` installed with OS packages.
 In docker, I split them up.
 One app per container is suggested, and makes sense, although it is not enforced by docker.

 Moving on.
 We're at the bottom of the virtualization staircase.
-Let's see what's going on in a pihole docker container, running in an Ubuntu LXC host, that's running in a qemu VM, installed on a dedicated server.
+Let's see what's going on in a pihole docker container, running in an Ubuntu LXC host, that's running in an Ubutu qemu VM, installed on a dedicated server running Centos 7.
 ```

 root@dockers:~# docker exec -it pihole bash